pranavmaneriker/RubiksPocketSolver/README.md

 Solve a 2x2x2 Rubik's cube with BFS

-PLease note that cube initial state should be an orientation in which DBL is solved.
+Please note that cube initial state should be an orientation in which DBL is solved.

 The rest of the cubies are numbered as follows: